osquery/osquery/CONTRIBUTING.md

 Complete your CLA here: <https://code.facebook.com/cla>

+By contributing to osquery, you agree that your contributions will be licensed under both the `LICENSE` file and the `COPYING` file in the root directory of this source tree.

 ## Git workflow

 Please do all of your development in a feature branch, on your own fork of osquery.
 You should clone osquery normally, like this: